UNEDSoftMatter/CG-Method/README.md

 ```

 Please,  see LAMMPS documentation  to understand the meaning  of these commands.

-CG-Method  uses   the   function   `void   PrepareInputFiles(void)`  (locate  in
+*CG-Method* admits arguments.

+1. If you do not provide any argument,  *CG-Method* calls to the function `void
+PrepareInputFiles(void)`   (located   in   `src/io.c`).
+This   function   will
-`src/io.c`)  to create  snapshots from  the original  LAMMPS dumps  using system
+create  snapshots  for   the  positions  and  velocities   using  system  calls.
-calls.
-The following instructions are performed by `PrepareInputFiles`
+Then,  it will  create a file  list called `sim`  which will be  used to process
+each snapshot.

+Essentially, `PrepareInputFiles` will do the following:
 ```
 ~$ if [ ! -d data/positions ]; then mkdir -p data/positions; fi
 ~$ cd data/positions